 Dental assistants do more than help dentists work on teeth—though that’s a big part of the job!
 In many dental offices, a dental assistant’s job duties include answering phones, scheduling patient appointments, and handling patient billing and payment.
 They also prepare patient rooms for treatments, seat patients, assist with treatments, and sterilize instruments.

 A typical day can have them going back and forth from the front and back office to take care of these duties.
 It can be fast-paced, hands-on work.
-The majority of dental assistants work full time.
-Over 30 percent work part time.
+The majority of dental assistants work full time hours.
+Over 30% work part time.

 - Variety: Dental assistants do a lot of different things during the work day.
 So, their job usually isn’t boring.